juhasev/sample-ninja-help/subpanel-settings-survey-questions.md

 You can designate any question as a trap question.
 The trap question could be something like that:

 Which of the products have you consumed in the last year:
+- Gatorade
 - RC Cola
 - Dr. Pepper
 - Beer
 - Coolant
 - Milk
-- Brake fluid
-- Gatorade
+- Clorox
-- Pepsi
+- Diet Pepsi
 - Fanta
-- Poison
+- Poisonous Juice
 - Coca Cola
 - Sunny Delight
 - Orange juice